Easy Nigerian Coconut Jollof Rice.

 There are plenty of ways to cook coconut rice, but this recipe stands out, any time, any day.
 And don’t forget to finish up with some mixed veggies, and your choice of protein.
 This chicken breast was a perfect accompaniment.

 - 3 garlic cloves

-- 2 cups of fresh coconut milk or 1 (13 oz.) can of unsweetened coconut milk
+- 2 cups of fresh homemade coconut milk or 1 (13 oz.)
+Can of unsweetened coconut milk

 - ¼ teaspoon black pepper

-- Parboil rice in boiling water for about 5 – 7 minutes, wash with cold water until the water becomes clear, then place in a colander and set aside.
-Blend up onions, bell pepper, garlic, and tomato paste with a half cup of water, and set aside.
-Chop onions and set aside as well.
+- Parboil rice in boiling water for about 5 minutes, wash with cold water until the water becomes clear, then place in a colander and set aside.

-Any color of bell peppers work but remember the colors you choose will affect the color of the rice.
+Any color of bell pepper would work but remember the colors you choose will affect the color of the rice.
 And this type of coconut rice needs to look a bit like Jollof or reddish or tomato-ish.
 I would use red or orange bell pepper for this purpose.

 By the time you blend the onions, bell pepper, tomato paste, and garlic, you will have about 2½ cups of the blend.